SJTU-IPADS/Desiccant-artifacts/README.md

 - cpu-set-1 (0-19): CPUs used to run the OpenWhisk framework and the necessary experiment scripts, which are present in the following files:

+> Note: Please modify the cpuset values in these files instead of running these files.

   ```shell
   pamp-server-c/run.sh
   pamp-server-c/start.sh